LanaSina/chainer_prednet/README.md

 The network learns a still image sequence generated from a video by a deep learning algorithm, and generates predicted frames.

 ## Quick start
-Open `running_chainer.ipynb` in Codalab.
+Open `running_chainer.ipynb` in Colab (from the github repo: click on `running_chainer.ipynb`, github will show a an "open in colab" button.)
-Upload video frames by drag-and-drop in your codalab instance.
+Upload video frames by drag-and-drop in your codlab instance.

 ## Test environments